sonotopes/CorcScraper/README.md

+<h1> Scrape Estate</h1>

-#Web scraper that extracts data from the Corcoran website.
+Web scraper that extracts data from the Corcoran website.
 This application was made for purely educational purposes.

-**Prerequisites**
+<h2> Prerequisites </h2>